 - Evaluation and design of IP support services for SMEs and research organisations, as well as advice concerning IP and technology transfer strategies employed by research organisations

 Recent assignments in the fields of CCI and ICT comprise:

 - An evaluation of the Animation Media Cluster Region Stuttgart, for the MFG Film Fund in the state of Baden-Württemberg (Germany)

 - Focused evaluations of the “Creative Europe” programme run by the European Commission (DG Connect and DG EAC)

 - The evaluation of the Austrian Creative Industries initiative “evolve”

 - The evaluation of Digital Content Funding (Games) programme in Baden-Württemberg

 - The assessment of nine specialty fields of the ICT-sector in the Vienna Region.

-Alfred applies his domain knowledge as well as his methodological expertise eventually in innovation policy-related projects of a more general nature, such as in the evaluation of the Viennese RTDI strategy or the evaluation of the Austrian support structures for FP7 and Eureka.
+Examples of innovation policy-related projects of a more general nature are the evaluation of the Viennese RTDI strategy or the evaluation of the Austrian support structures for FP7 and Eureka.

 Apart from his duties at Technopolis, Alfred is teaching part-time innovation economics as well as innovation and IP management for students of “international business” and “SME management” at the Salzburg University of Applied Sciences.
 Alfred is fluent in English, German and Romanian and has a working knowledge of French.
 He has a master´s degree from the Vienna University of Economics and Business and is member of professional bodies such as the Licensing Executives Society (LES).